NebulaServices/Osana/README.md

 # Osana

-An interception based web proxy inspired by Aero.
+An interception based web proxy inspired by other interception proxies.

 Osana intercepts HTTP requests using service workers that comply with the [TompHTTP specifications](https://github.com/tomphttp/specifications).